masalinas/glukose-drivers-js/README.md

 - [USB node module] (https://www.npmjs.com/package/usb) version 1.1.1: Library to access USB devices.

 # Installation
 - Add the USB rules (60-freestyle-optium-neo.rules) on your Linux Box directory(/etc/udev/rules.d) using the script contributed in the project, you only must change the group user used when you start your node app.
-Then refresh udev with the command: sudo udevadm trigger to reflect changes.
+- Refresh udev to reflect changes with the command: sudo udevadm trigger

 # Licenses
 The source code is released under Apache 2.0.